 - Berberine carries with it some unpleasant side effects

-- Berberine is a lot more expensive than metformin which costs only a few dollars a pill
+- Berberine is actually more expensive than metformin which costs only a few dollars a pill

-When truly micro dosed, at very small levels, this peer reviewed study found that berberine actually encouraged the growth of cancer cells and interfered with cancer drug therapies:
+When micro dosed, at very small levels, this peer reviewed study published in the Journal PLOS One, found that berberine actually encouraged the growth of cancer cells and interfered with cancer drug therapies:

 Our results demonstrated that berberine at low dose range (1.25 ~ 5 μM) promoted cell proliferation to 112% ~170% of the untreated control in various cancer cells, while berberine at high dose rage (10 ~ 80 μM) inhibited cell proliferation.
 Further, we observed that co-treatment with low dose berberine could significantly attenuate the anticancer activity of chemotherapeutic agents, including fluorouracil (5-FU), camptothecin (CPT), and paclitaxel (TAX).

 These findings are known as hormesis, the situation where a low dose can cause adaptation, where a higher dose is destructive.

 The question becomes: what does a dose that has anti-cancer effect look like in milligrams?